How to made rakhi cards (Traditional and Embroidered)May 11, 2019

 - Tracing paper

 - Cut the card paper in the desired size and fold it.
 Trace the pattern on the front side of the card.
 Embroider on the pattern lines.
 Stitch the beads where ever need be.
-You can also paste the beads instead of stitching.
+You can also paste the dots instead of stitching.

-- Cards can be created using an assortment of things easily available in the house.
+- Cards can be created using an assortment of things readily available in the house.
 Cloth patches can be arranged in some geometric patterns.
 Large motifs on some fabric can be pasted complimented by freehand designs.
 Beautiful pictures can be stuck on the card sheet.